Assxios/Boot2root/writeup1.md

 }
 ```

-The first number we provide has to be equal to 1, futhermore our input needs to have exactly 6 numbers.
+The first number we provide has to be equal to 1, furthermore our input needs to have exactly 6 numbers.
 The next number has to be equal to the index of the loop + 1 multiplied by the previous number.
 For example:

 ```
 current_number = 1